Ristosano home food and services for dysphagia.

 Dysphagia

-Swallowing disorders: ab ingestis pneumonia
+Swallowing disorders: aspiration pneumonia

 The greatest risk when feeding a patient with swallowing problems is food entering the airways.